System usability is key

 Don’t be scared of protocols.
 Again, set them up for processes that you do all the time, and it can automate processes and let you get on with your day.

 Searches and reports are key for everyone.
 If you’re somebody who looks after patients, you want to know how they’re doing.
 If you think you’ve seen a lot of people in the last six months with a particular problem, a search can tell you in seconds whether that’s the case.
 It’s interesting – and spotting patterns like this is the thing that will help us drive healthcare forwards.

 So how do you get better?

 No-one is a born technical whiz, so ask your fellow users, ask for training, phone a friend!
 Your practice is your record (take some time to watch Dr Larry Weed's grand round from 1971, there is much that hasn't changed), so make time to find ways to make the recording of that data as simple as possible.

-There are loads of great examples of how you can make the most of EMIS Web scattered throughout the Support Centre - log on and find out one new thing today, it might be just the thing you’re looking for to help you save time.
+There are loads of great examples of how you can make the most of EMIS Web scattered throughout EMIS Now - log on and find out one new thing today, it might be just the thing you’re looking for to help you save time.